21 Jan 2009 by Olga Brighton

 Every year thousands of people think about taking an extended holiday.

 School leavers and recent graduates make up the majority of people taking extended holidays, but many professionals also consider taking a career break to explore the world.
 Only the most seasoned travellers realise the many potential problems they may encounter on such an adventure and take out a suitable travel insurance policy.
 Recent research has shown that as many as 25% of gap year travellers jet off without adequate insurance protection.
 Many younger, less experienced travellers are likely to embark on an expedition without realising the potential problems that may occur or without taking suitable precautions to protect themselves against them.
+Find out why you need to have a best gap year travel insurance for your trip.

 If you're taking a gap year, it's important to remember you'll be on holiday for a long period of time is much longer than the average holidaymaker.
 Having a suitable insurance policy will protect and reduce what could be an otherwise distressing and costly experience if things do go wrong.
-Annual multi-trip policy limit the number of consecutive days you can remain abroad, usually 35 to 41 days, so they're generally not suitable for gap year travellers.
+Annual Multi-Trip policy limit the number of consecutive days you can remain abroad, usually 35 to 41 days, so they're generally not suitable for gap year travellers.
 There are specific gap year insurance policies available.
 These policies are also known as a backpacker insurance, for travellers aged up to 36, or long stay insurance, if you are older than 36.

 A good gap year or long stay travel insurance policy will insure you have: